Best time to visit Lyon? A Local’s Guide

 Spring: April to June

 Spring is when Lyon opens up again.
 It’s my favorite seseason when terraces fill.
 Parks bloom.
 The weather feels soft and easy.
-I love spring, it’s my favorite season and it just feels like it’s not tool cold from the winter and not too hot from the summer.
+I love spring, it’s my favorite season and it just feels like it’s not too cold from the winter and not too hot from the summer.
 And there’s just a nice breeze.
 You could walk for hours without getting tired.
+Lyon monuments look especially beautiful in soft light.
 The rivers looked brighter.
 The whole city felt lighter.

 Visitors often say spring is the best time to visit Lyon because everything works in your favor.
 Comfortable weather.
 Open restaurants.
 A city that feels awake but not overwhelming.